youness1/testGitHub2/MS SQL Server.rst

 	- Database version

-Database size metric window provides the following information:
+Database version metric window provides you with the information on the current running version of the Microsoft SQL Server.

 .. image::.\MSSQLServer-Images\003.jpg